 Campus Life & Activities for Commuters

-Occasionally, commuter students wish to study or hang out on campus outside of class time.
-In addition to campus libraries, popular common/study spaces are the Panasci Lounge in the Schine Student Center and the Life Sciences Building atrium.
+Occasionally, commuter students want to study or hang out on campus outside of class time.
+In addition to campus libraries, popular common/study spaces are the Panasci Lounge in the Schine Student Center and the atrium in the Life Sciences Building.
 Commuter students are also welcome to attend events hosted on campus outside of the residence hall, such as Friday Night Flicks and Twilight Tours.
 If visiting the residence hall as a guest of a residential Summer College student, commuter students are encouraged to attend residence hall events in the main lounge areas.

 Residence Hall Access